nonso-chiagunye/jenkins-bridgecrew/README.md

 - GitHub Account
 - BridgeCrew Account

 NB: Ensure docker is accessible by the user jenkins.
-You can check by running the command;
+You can check by running the command;\n

-$ id jenkins
+<head>$ id jenkins</head>

 Expect a response like; uid=992(jenkins) gid=992(jenkins) groups=992(jenkins),991(docker)